lbl-srg/obc/specification/source/useCases.rst

                              A set of performance requirements.
 ---------------------------  ---------------------------------------------------
-Successful End Condition     Implemented VAV sequence with customized control,
+Successful End Condition     Implemented multi-zone VAV sequence with customized control,
                              ready for performance assessment
                              (Use case :ref:`use_case_per_ass`) and
                              ready for export in CDL.